banner icon

 191, the French aeronautical emergency call number, can be used by any user in a situation of distress, by any direct witness of an aircraft accident, or by any person worried about the disappearance of an aircraft and its occupants.

-114 - Emergency number via SMS sending for the deaf and hearing-impaired person 🔇
+114 – Emergency number via SMS for the deaf and hearing-impaired🔇

 Any deaf or hearing-impaired person, victim of or witness to an emergency situation can write an SMS to the attention of the emergency services via 114.